DaanDeMeyer/systemd/docs/DISCOVERABLE_PARTITIONS.md

    firmware-provided set of signing keys).
-If so, discovery and setup of a Verity volume may be fully automatic: if the root partition's UUID is chosen to match the first 128 bit of the root hash, and the matching Verity partition UUIDs is chosen to match the last 128bit of the root hash, then automatic discovery and match-up of the two partitions is possible, as the root hash is enough to both find the partitions and then combine them in a Verity volume.
+If so, discovery and setup of a Verity volume may be fully automatic: if the root partition's UUID is chosen to match the first 128 bit of the root hash, and the matching Verity partition UUIDs are chosen to match the last 128bit of the root hash, then automatic discovery and match-up of the two partitions is possible, as the root hash is enough to both find the partitions and then combine them in a Verity volume.
 In this mode a Verity signature partition is not used and